Removing a node from an Elasticsearch cluster

 Steps to safely remove a node from an Elasticsearch cluster

-If you can afford to stop indexing for a short period, it is recommended to perform a synced flush.
-This operation helps to speed up the recovery process when the cluster restarts after the node removal.
+First, if you can afford to stop indexing for a short period, it is recommended to perform a synced flush.
+This operation helps speed up the recovery process when the cluster restarts after a node is removed.
 To perform a synced flush, execute the following command:

 POST _flush/synced